New Work by Jo Ann Alford & Elizabeth Darrow

 Stoneware Pottery & Raku Ware by Traudi Thornton

 Art in Bloom Gallery and the Estate of Traudi Thornton are pleased to continue to represent the work of late master ceramicist and artist Traudi Thornton (1940-2023).
 The gallery will offer works of Traudi’s functional stoneware pottery as well as her unique raku ware.
-Traudi continues her unique presence at Art in Bloom Gallery, where she has participated in exhibits and sales beginning in 2015.
+Traudi continues her unique presence at Art in Bloom Gallery, where she participated in exhibits and sales beginning in 2015.

 Join us in celebrating our partnership between True Blue Butcher & Table Restaurant, Debra Bucci Fine Art and Art in Bloom Gallery!